 Spreading the Word

 Most people are used to extensive, one-way preaching in services (usually called a sermon).
 If groups do not have someone to give a sermon, they may play a pre-recorded message.
-With the advent of the Internet, the option also exists to listen to messages LIVE over the Web from church groups that provide such services.
+With the advent of the Internet, the option also exists to listen to messages live over the Internet from church groups that provide such services.
 Such presentations of God's word, however, do not allow for the questions and answers so frequently found in the Bible.

 Obviously, few teachers are as gifted as Christ and the Apostles.
 However, it is better to have a teacher who is truthful and willing to admit what he does not know, than one who is powerful, eloquent, or charismatic.

 The goal of Bible teaching is to ask God to use people to teach what He wants taught at each service.
 Even poorer live speakers are often better than tapes.
 People clearly pay more attention to live presentations.
 In addition, there is no possibility of asking the speaker questions when a tape is played.

 If your congregation progresses to the point where you are teaching many new people, experienced Bible teachers who can expound a topic at length are sometimes needed.
 One way for brethren to learn to deliver quality live messages is to give "book reports" or "article reports" on truthful, inspiring literature.
 This approach maximizes speaking opportunity and reduces the amount of research work.
 Another approach is for teachers to take lessons from their own experience and explain them in the light of Scripture.